Volume integral: In coordinates

+The triple integral can be transformed from Cartesian coordinates to any arbitrary coordinate system using the Jacobian matrix and determinant.
+Suppose we have a transformation of coordinates from $(x,y,z)\mapsto(u,v,w)$.
+We can represent the integral as the following.

+Where we define the Jacobian determinant to be.

 Example

 Integrating the equation $f(x,y,z) = 1$ over a unit cube yields the following result:

 So the volume of the unit cube is 1 as expected.
 This is rather trivial however, and a volume integral is far more powerful.
 For instance if we have a scalar density function on the unit cube then the volume integral will give the total mass of the cube.
 For example for density function:

 the total mass of the cube is: